 J2SI Phase Three is currently underway and incorporates learnings from Phase Two and the Pilot as part of our practice of continuous improvement.

 180 people (60 per year for three years) are funded by a Social Impact Investment (SII) with the Victorian Government.
 The J2SI SII is an outcomes-based funding mechanism bringing together government, Sacred Heart Mission, philanthropy and an investor.
 It is demonstrating the efficacy of replicating J2SI on a larger scale (40 in original pilot to 180 participants in the SII) and paving the way for the replication of the model in other states and territories across Australia.

-Across 2020 and 2021, Sacred Heart Mission outperformed all of its payment targets for the first two cohorts of 60 participants, with 90% of J2SI clients in stable housing, and the use of ‘hospital bed days’ by clients was cut by 56% compared to before they commenced the J2SI program.
+- the use of ‘hospital bed days’ by clients cut by 60 per cent compared to before they commenced the J2SI program.

 120 people (60 per year for two years) are funded by a payment by results contract with the Victorian Government with service delivery from October 2021.
 This contract builds on the results being achieved under the SII and does not require an external investor.

 Key referral partners for J2SI Phase Three are Launch Housing Southbank, VincentCare Ozanam House & Homeless Resource Centre, The Salvation Army Australia Flagstaff, Open Doors, and our very own Sacred Heart Mission Central, the Women’s House and Homefront Crisis Accommodation.

 J2SI – Phase Two (2016-2019)

 Based on findings from the Pilot, the program was refined and expanded to 60 participants from Melbourne’s inner-north, through partnerships with VincentCare (Ozanam House) and St Mary’s House of Welcome.